Being One in God

 But if the unbelieving depart, let him depart.
 A brother or a sister is not under bondage in such cases: but God hath called us to peace.”
 1 Corinthians 7:15 KJV

-Outside those in relationships, we assume or judge those who end up divorced.
-But we can’t know the heart of either by outward appearance, despite the gossip and speculation that arises.
 We know so little about our Christian friends and neighbors within their own households.
 How can we really know what led a devout Christian to separate or divorce?
 Out of respect for their former spouse and protection of their children, some do not speak of the issues that led to the divorce.
-This is a covering of sin rather than exposing for all to see and causing further harm, particularly to the children.
+The spouse who was innocent of the cause of divorce may be blamed by those who do not know, but think they do.
+This ex-partner may be covering their ex-partner’s sin rather than exposing for all to see, causing further harm, particularly to the children.

 Unless God reveals the core of the matter to us for purposes of intercession, we need to guard our tongues from uninformed opinions.
 No Christian plans to marry with divorce in mind.
 Judgment from Christian brothers and sisters only adds to their loss and grief as they go through becoming divorced.
 It is His business to put together and take apart, each in His planned season.
-This is another “law vs. heart” matter where the judged Christian chooses not to share the shameful or painful reasons that led to this decision.
+This is another law vs. heart matter where the divorcing Christian chooses not to share the painful or shameful reasons that led to this decision regardless of the judgment that may come.

-There are times when God releases a believer from a painful or even dead marital union, for His calling and purpose in their lives.
-In His mercy, God forgives wrong choices in marriage, but some Christians seem to forgive murder easier than divorce!
-Does a divorcing believer need to announce such reasons as infidelity and other deep betrayals so others will know she or he is in the right?
-Or is it more respectful—and godly—to withstand the judgment of others than to make those reasons public?
+There are times when God releases a believer from a painful or even dead marital union in order to fulfill His future calling and purpose in their lives.
+In His mercy, God forgives wrong choices in marriage, as He does other choices from our past.

 “Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”
 Philippians 4:8 ESV